Hours & Directions

 On July 4, the celebration will continue at 10 a.m. with the CNB of Texas Hometown Parade.
 The parade will line up at Getzendaner Park, head east on Main Street to Rogers Street, and end in the 500 block of South Rogers.

 All Veterans and active service personnel, including veterans of Iraq and Afghanistan War on Terror, are honored guests in the parade.
-Before the parade, veterans plus one guest are invited to the Dan McClinton Veterans’ Memorial Breakfast, sponsored by the First Baptist Church of Waxahachie, in Getzendaner Park beginning at 8:30 a.m.
+Before the parade, veterans plus one guest are invited to the Dan McClinton Veterans’ Memorial Breakfast located at Victory Baptist Church (1410 W. Jefferson) beginning at 8:30 a.m.
+Sponsored by First Baptist Waxahachie.

 The Crape Myrtle Festival Concert, Fireworks & Parade are FREE to the public.
-Sponsors include: H-E-B; InterBank; Carlisle Chevrolet, Buick, GMC; Baylor Scott & White Medical Center – Waxahachie; Waxahachie Lions Club; Waxahachie Chamber of Commerce and City of Waxahachie.
+Sponsors include: H-E-B; InterBank; Whataburger; Baylor Scott & White Medical Center – Waxahachie; Railyard Park; Waxahachie Chamber of Commerce and City of Waxahachie.

 HISTORY & BACKGROUND: